g8a9/wowchemy-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-I’m a third-year Ph.D. student at the Department of Control and Computer Engineering of Polytechnic of Turin.
-Presently, I work on the understanding and regularizion of large Language Models in the context of bias and fairness application.
-In the past, I worked on modeling and forecasting financial time series.
+I’m a third-year Ph.D. student at the Department of Control and Computer Engineering of Polytechnic of Turin under the supervision of [Elena Baralis](https://dbdmg.polito.it/wordpress/people/elena-baralis/).
+Presently, I work on understanding and regularizing large Language Models in the context of bias and fairness applications.
+I have also worked on modeling and forecasting financial time series.

 I currently live in Turin.
 I love reading (Sci-Fi, please) and playing basketball, while circumstances led me to discover that I’m not so bad at cooking.
 I also like DIY and automating boring stuff.